 Arguably speaking about the toxic saliva, aside from the bacteria, Varanus komodoensis supposedly possess a mild venom, though shock, blood loss and outside infection of the prey's wounds are almost certainly far more important factors than venom might be in the process of prey capture.
-The protiens inside of it's jaws (used for clotting blood, lowering blood pressure, paralyzing muscles and inducing hypothermia, which leads to shock and loss of conciousness) are also present in other predators; a few of which aren't at all poisonous or venomous, so it's still not entierly certain if the dragons are truly venomous or not.
+The proteins inside of its jaws (used for clotting blood, lowering blood pressure, paralyzing muscles and inducing hypothermia, which leads to shock and loss of conciousness) are also present in other predators; a few of which aren't at all poisonous or venomous, so it's still not entierly certain if the dragons are truly venomous or not.
 They are not completely immune to their own bacteria either and will obsessively clean their mouths after biting water buffalo, who contracted this bacteria as a result of being an invasive species from a significantly different ecosystem.

 Bearded dragons are a variety of related species of lizard native to Australia.
 Ironically, it is one of the few things in Australianottrying to kill you: they have no special qualities besides a distinctive appearance (with a scaly 'beard' around the head), and are often kept as pets.